 You can start by visiting a French restaurant, a French wine bar…any place where you know you’ll find French-speaking people.
 French peoples love eating and a delicious glass of wine, there’s no better place to get close to them!

-You can also find a speaking partner via Skype, online classes via Skype have revolutionized the concept of traditional classroom learning.
+You can also find a speaking partner or teacher for online classes.
+It has revolutionized the concept of traditional classroom learning.
 Whether with a French-speaking friend or by taking private French lessons with a professional teacher, speaking French online will improve your speaking abilities and without leaving the comfort of your own home!

 2. Read and write in French